romagna hill towns to visit

 A quaint street in Sant’Agata Feltria

-Another not to be missed attraction in the town is the Teatro Angelo Mariani.
+Teatro Angelo Mariani is a fascinating attraction in the town.
 This is Italy’s oldest wooden theater and provides a unique glimpse into the artistic heritage of the area.

 oldest wooden theater in italy

-Sant’Agata Feltria is also known for its annual Truffle Fair.
+Sant’Agata Feltria is famous for its annual Truffle Fair.
 Every October, it draws food enthusiasts from across the globe to savour its gourmet offerings.

 Indulge in a truffle dish!